 It would be more logical and catchy to write the name and version of the operating system you will install in the Name the VM window.

-Also, if your computer’s storage device size is high, you can continue with the location configured by default.
-However, because it will be more organized and more efficient to install and store virtual pc on an external SSD or NVMe disk, click the Browse button in this window.
+Also, if your computer’s storage device is large in size, you can continue with the location configured by default.
+However, installing and storing virtual machines on your computer’s physical SSD or NVMe disk will be more organized and more efficient.

 In the Firmware Type window, you can adjust the operating system boot settings.
 Here, the BIOS option was selected by default in older build versions of Windows 10.
 Since UEFI is more common for new build versions of Windows, VMware Workstation has automatically selected this option.

 Additionally, check the Secure Boot option to make your virtual system more secure and continue.

 In the Processor Configuration window, configure the number of processors and cores according to the hardware specifications of your computer and click the Next button.
 Here you can configure one processor and four core counts as an average value.

 In the Memory for the Virtual Machine window, select the RAM size to assign to the VM and click the Next button.
 If your computer has 16GB of RAM and you will use only one virtual machine, you can specify 8GB of RAM here.

 You can configure the network settings of the virtual machine in the Network Type window.
 The changes you make in VMware’s Virtual Network Editor interface will affect the network settings of the virtual computers you set up.
 For more detailed VMware network settings, you can check out our articles below.

 Usually, Use network address translation (NAT) is selected by default because it is suitable for its main purpose.
 If you are going to use VMs for different network projects, the Host-Only type will help you a lot here.
 You can change your changes here again later.